 While the ongoing operation of LNG terminals generally falls under provincial regulation, most LNG project proposals require both federal and provincial environmental assessments and permits.

-Developing B.C.’s extensive natural gas resource will create good, sustainable jobs for Canadians and provide clean, affordable energy to emerging economies such as India.
-In addition, LNG made from responsibly produced Canadian natural gas can help reduce global emissions by replacing coal-fired electricity generation, especially in China, India and other Asia-Pacific countries.
+Developing B.C.’s extensive natural gas resource will create good, sustainable jobs for Canadians and provide cleaner-burning, reliable energy to emerging economies such as India.
+In addition, LNG made from responsibly produced Canadian natural gas can help reduce global emissions by displacing coal-fired electricity generation, especially in China, India and other Asia-Pacific countries.